BluestoneInstitute/training_R_programming/README.md

 * _Optional_ Unlike other packages, [stargazer's vignette](https://cran.r-project.org/web/packages/stargazer/vignettes/stargazer.pdf) is readable and intuitive.

+>**BEST PRACTICE NOTE:**
+>Another benefit to stargazer is that it can format output tables to match the Chicago Manual of Style which is Bluestone Institute's default style.
+Use the 'qje' style.

 ### Videos
 * [Summary Statistics with One Variable](https://www.youtube.com/watch?v=l1lVtEyxnMs&list=PLcTBLulJV_AIuXCxr__V8XAzWZosMQIfW&index=8)
 * [Summary Statistics with Two Variables](https://www.youtube.com/watch?v=L5WV8KiD8-A&list=PLcTBLulJV_AIuXCxr__V8XAzWZosMQIfW&index=10)